tushar30gaurab/tushar30gaurab/README.md

 ## 📫 About Me

-- I'm a passionate Software Engineer based in India 🇮🇳
+- Software Engineer, IN 🇮🇳
-- Love for coding 💻 and enjoy travelling ⛰️
+- Love to code 💻 and travel ⛰️
-- With a background in Tech Engineering, I'm always eager to learn and explore new techs n' tools
+- Background in Tech Engineering, Always eager to explore new tech n' tools

 ## 🔭 My GitHub Stats